 Chief Executive Officer

-Mr. Kitson is an industry professional with a career spanning more than 30 years in the Energy sectors in Latin America.
-Prior to joining Andalusian in 2021, Mr. Kitson was the Managing Director for Cuestamoras Energía, an energy company with operations throughout Central America.
-His previous experience also included General Manager for both Electronova and Enernova (Grupo Progreso 2005-2014), Director of Power Marketing for Enel Latin America LLC (2000-2005), and Consulting Manager for Power with KPMG (1998-2000).
-Mr. Kitson initiated his career in 1989 with the National Rural Electric Cooperative Association as Project Coordinator of the USAID/El Salvador wartime rural electrification initiatives.
-In his career Mr. Kitson has served in numerous high-level capacities including Board-level designations in both the public and private sectors of Guatemala, Power Market Administrator (AMM), Renewable Generator Association (AGER) and Power Marketing Association (ASCEE); El Salvador, LAGEO (Generation) and CLESA (Distribution); and Costa Rica, UFGT (Generation).
+Alden began his career in 1989 with the National Rural Electric Cooperative Association as Project Coordinator of the USAID/El Salvador wartime rural electrification initiatives.
+He has served in numerous high-level capacities including Board-level designations in both the public and private sectors of Guatemala, Power Market Administrator (AMM), Renewable Generator Association (AGER) and Power Marketing Association (ASCEE); El Salvador, LAGEO (Generation) and CLESA (Distribution); and Costa Rica, UFGT (Generation).

 Chief Financial Officer

-Mike Adams is a founding management member of Andalusian Energy and has oversight responsibility of finance and accounting matters for the company, in addition to the important contributions he makes to overall business strategy and development.
+Mike Adams is a founding management member of Andalusian Energy and is responsible for finance and accounting matters for the company, including contributing to overall business strategy and development.
 He joined Andalusian in 2020, bringing extensive financial leadership experience in the energy and utilities sector.
 Mike has executed numerous capital markets and M&A transactions valued at more than $10 billion U.S. in total across the Americas, including the IPO of IEnova, which was the first publicly traded energy company to be listed on the Mexican Stock Exchange.
 Prior to joining the company, Mike held various finance leadership roles at Sempra Energy and at its Mexican subsidiary, IEnova, and is a former board member of electric utilities Chilquinta Energía (Chile) and Luz del Sur (Peru).
-He earned both his Bachelor of Science in Biochemistry and Master of Business Administration degrees from the University of California, San Diego and he is bilingual in English and Spanish.
-Mike resides in San Diego, California with his wife and children.
+He earned both his Bachelor of Science in Biochemistry and Master of Business Administration degrees from the University of California, San Diego and resides in San Diego today.
+He is bilingual in English and Spanish.

 Steve Tyndal PPM